Marko Perović (footballer, born 1984): 2010 Season

 Perović scored his second goal for the Revolution on 29 May 2010, in the 8th minute against the New York Red Bulls.
 Though the Revolution would go on to win the game 3–2, the game is most remembered for the broken fibula suffered by starting goalkeeper Preston Burpo in a collision with New York's Dane Richards.

 Perović truly began to shine during the month of July.
 During a five-game stretch from 10–31 July, he scored four of the Revolution's six goals while assisting on another, scored by Zack Schilawski.
 These included a 67th minute game winner against the LA Galaxy on 10 July, and an equalizer against the Philadelphia Union in the Revolution's first-ever trip to PPL Park on 31 July.
 On the 17 and 20 July, in SuperLiga Group B play, Perović scored on the Chicago Fire and Monarcas Morelia.

 His goal against the Galaxy proved to be the first goal for the Revolution in 347 minutes of open play.

 Perović concluded the 2010 season as the Revolution's top scorer, with 6 regular season goals (8 across all competitions), and an additional 3 assists.
 He was voted 2010 Team MVP on 16 October.

-In what would be his only full season with the Revolution, Perovic established himself as an instant success and a fan favorite.
-In 2010 he not only led the team in scoring (8 goals in all competitions) but also won the Team MVP.
-He is remembered for his dynamic attacking play and free kick specialty.
+In his only full season with the Revolution, Perović led the team in scoring with eight goals in all competitions and was named the club's Most Valuable Player for the 2010 season.
+He was noted for his attacking play and proficiency at scoring from free kicks.